lostanlen/ismir2016/spec.md

     5. [DONE] Extract Z
     6. [DONE] Extract G
     7. [DONE] Flowing Z and G in the datagen
+    8. Max-pool G over the size of the decision length.
+    9. Write LambdaMerge function for difference

 D. *Evaluation*
     1. [DONE] Write class-based accuracy measure